PunchThrough/bean-docs/src/getting-started/windows.md

 If a Bean is not appearing in the list on your Bean Loader, ensure you have run through the steps above in [Connect to Your Bean](#connect-to-your-bean).

+### No Beans are appearing in Bluetooth Settings When Beans are in iBeacon Mode.
+If your Bean is in iBeacon mode, Windows will not see it.
+You have to [reset the Bean's memory](../../help/troubleshooting/#reset-your-bean-s-memory)  in order for Windows to recognize your Bean.

 ### Further Troubleshooting

 {{> snip_troubleshooting}}